yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Getting-started-V2-new.md

 - **Perform database assessments** : you experienced on how to assess an on-premises SQL Server database for compatibility with Azure SQL Database and Azure SQL Managed Instance, identifying potential migration issues and selecting the most suitable migration path.
 This ensures a smooth transition to Azure while leveraging its scalability and advanced cloud features.

+- **Migrate the database to SQL MI** : you'll have experience in creating backups, managing services, and performing online database migrations using Azure SQL MI.

+- **Update the web application to use the new SQL MI database**: you will have learned how to deploy a web application to Azure App Service, configure the app to connect to a SQL Managed Instance (SQL MI), and manage essential Azure settings, including connection strings and network configurations for secure database access.

+- **Integrate App Service with the virtual network** : you will have learned how to configure virtual network (VNet) integration with Azure App Services, allowing secure communication with resources inside the VNet.
+You will also validate that the web application loads correctly after the integration is complete.

+- **Improve database security posture with Data Discovery and Classification and Azure Defender for SQL** : you will have learned how to enhance the security posture of a SQL Managed Instance using Data Discovery and Classification to identify sensitive data, and Azure Defender for SQL to assess and mitigate potential vulnerabilities.
+This will help in securing your database and ensuring compliance with security regulations like GDPR.

+- **Enable Dynamic Data Masking** : you will have learned how to implement Dynamic Data Masking (DDM) in SQL Server to protect sensitive data by masking fields like credit card numbers and email addresses.
+This ensures that non-privileged users can only access obfuscated data, enhancing data security without altering the underlying database.

 ## Architecture